Course Selection & Registration for 2020 - 2021

 Elective course selection is closed for all returning NCCA Middle School students at this time as schedules have been determined.

-For new Middle School Students, you will receive the link to the MS Elective Course Registration Form via email when you receive your Edgenuity login credentials so be on the lookout for that email message once you have successfully completed the enrollment process.
+For new Middle School Students who are starting January 2021, you will receive the link to the MS Elective Course Registration Form via email when you receive your Edgenuity login credentials so be on the lookout for that email message once you have successfully completed the enrollment process.

 High School - Students in grades 9 through 12